 Regardless of the selection, here are some ground rules for intensifier use:

-- Ports and piping are not oversized - oversized pipes increase the volume to be compressed
+ports and piping are not oversized - oversized pipes increase the volume to be compressed; and

 A dual pressure circuit, shown in the figure opposite, relies on the fact that many 5-ported, 4-way valves may be employed with dual pressure supplies that enter one end of the cylinder at a high pressure and the other with a lower pressure.
 The lower pneumatic pressure portions save energy and increase efficiency.